vmoiseeva/QGIS_basics_course/README.md

 # QGIS basics course

 The repository contains a collection of Python scripts for basic level geospatial analysis and QGIS plugin development.
-The scripts were written as part of an introductory course in geospatial data processing and visualisation using QGIS and Python.
+The scripts were written as part of an introductory course in geospatial data processing and visualisation using QGIS and Python at the European University at Saint Petersburg.

 ## 1. Basic Operations